defold/defold.github.io/manuals/extensions-gradle.md

 language: en
 layout: manual
 title: Using Gradle dependencies in Android builds
-toc: '["Gradle for Android","Resolving dependencies"]'
+toc:
+- Gradle for Android
+- Resolving dependencies
 ---

 # Gradle for Android